A little something for the meat-eaters…

 A few years ago I was making Bolognese for a dinner party when I realized I didn’t buy enough meat.
 I panicked and rummaged through my pantry for a solution and came across a can of languishing lentils.
 I added them to the pot, and to my surprise, one of my favorite pasta sauces was born.
 The lentils stretched the meat by an extra four servings (fully doubling what I had) and were practically undetectable to my guests.
 Today’s recipe deploys them again to bulk up what might be the easiest meatballs you will ever make.

-When it comes to what kind of meat to use, we have some opinions.
+When it comes to what kind of meat to use, we do have some opinions.
 The official Cool Beans stance on meatballs is that they should be made with pork—specifically, Italian sausage—instead of beef, and that’s for a couple of reasons.
 First off, compared with beef, pork’s got a big sustainable edge: Pound-for-pound, producing beef nets more than 8 times the greenhouse gases as an equivalent amount of pork.
 Why is this?
 Pigs simply take up less room than cows, grow quickly, and eat less.
 Not to mention, they literally chow down on vegetable scraps, which is pretty huge when it comes to curbing food waste.
 The other reason is flavor.
 Italian sausage is already loaded up with spices and herbs, making it a major time-saver.

 With the pork holding things down flavorwise, the lentils keep the meatballs moist and juicy, so there’s no need for binders like eggs and breadcrumbs.
 Plus, to save time, I’m opting to bake the meatballs instead of pan-frying them, which makes it easy to parallel process prepping the pasta sauce.
 Now that’s a speedy (and sustainable) meatball.